 Health Certificate

 Depending on which airline you and your pet are traveling on, your health certificate should be issued within 10-15 days of travel.
-Mexico does NOT require a health certificate- however, the airlines are private businesses, and some DO require a health certificate.
+Mexico does NOT require a health certificate for pets traveling from Canada or the USA.
+However, the airlines are private businesses, and usually DO require a health certificate.

 Work With An Expert